-The age of your dog also plays a role in how often they need to be fed and they type of food you offer them.
+The age of your dog also plays a role in how often they need to be fed and the type of food you offer them.
 You should be looking to make the switch from puppy to adult food when they are 10-12 months old.
-If you have an older dog, look out for senior food which helps to keep them full nourished in their advancing years.
+If you have an older dog, look out for senior dog food which helps to keep them full nourished in their advancing years.
 The age of your dog also plays a role in how often you should feed them – another point which we will explore in more detail later.

 - Food Type

 Most foods which we have chosen in this guide are dry kibbles, which many pug owners decide is the best option as it is suitably-shaped, small, and easy to chew.
 However, if your dog prefers to give your dog wet food, we have also selected one of these too.
 The main problem with wet food is that it is not as good for their dental health and can also lead to wet and runny stools which can be a nightmare to clean up.
 However, if your dog is missing teeth, has gum issues, or there is some other reason why dry food could cause them pain, wet pug food may well be the better option.

 Related Post: Wet Dog Food

 When you are first trying out a new food for your dog, it makes sense that you don’t get a huge bag straight away.
 After all, you can’t be certain that they are going to like it.
 Also, pugs are small and aren’t going to need huge quantities of kibble, so you should choose based on the shelf life of the food.